 Knoxville Walking Tours

-Laura opens a window to Knoxville’s varied past and leads you on a journey through hard times and high times of a city growing through more than two centuries of history.
+A portion of the proceeds for downtown tours go to help fund the work of the non-profit Knoxville History Project.
+Many stories are based on the books and stories of award-winning journalist and writer Jack Neely.
+Knoxville Walking Tours opens a window to Knoxville’s varied past and leads you on a journey through both hard times and high times of a city growing through over two centuries of history.

 • Knoxville: The Early Years

 • Side Street Shadows Ghost Tours

 Tour on Your Schedule!
 Rather than posting a calendar, we’re letting you pick the tour and time — subject to availability.
 Call (865)309-4522 or visit http://knoxvillewalkingtours.com/

 Art Guild at Fairfield Glade: First Fiber Arts Exhibit